Get Fit at Home With Micro-Workouts

 When does exercise not feel like exercise?
 When you do it without even thinking about it.

-The words 'physical activity' conjure images of sweating through endless rounds of punishing gym circuits.
-Also—intimidating spaces where very strong people are lifting very heavy objects.
+The words 'physical activity' conjure images of sweating through endless rounds of punishing gym circuits, not to mention intimidating spaces where very strong people are lifting very heavy objects.

 It doesn't have to be that way—if you're forcing yourself into a fitness routine that feels like punishment, chances are it won't last.
 The most effective exercise plans are the ones that integrate seamlessly into your life.
 You can boost your physical and mental health through exercise anywhere.